-After you've obtained a permit (if needed) and safely stripped the roof clean, nail drip edge flashing flush along
+After you’ve obtained a permit (if needed) and safely stripped the roof clean, nail drip edge flashing flush along the eave.

 Windblown heavy rain and/or snow can force water up and under even properly installed shingles.
 Even worse are ice dams (frozen water/snow that builds up on roof edges), which can wreak havoc by allowing water to seep up under lower shingles and then drip into your house.
 To guard against such seepage, apply self-adhesive waterproof underlayment (“ice barrier”), which adheres tightly to bare roof sheathing and seals around nails driven through it.
 Buy it at roofing supply companies or home centers.
 In severe climate regions, most building codes require applying it 3 to 6 ft. up from the eave (minimum of 2 ft. past the exterior wall).
 Call your building inspector for local details.

 Cover the rest of the roof with No. 15 asphalt-saturated felt underlayment (some codes may require No. 30).
 Each layer overlaps the lower one by at least 2 in.
 Follow this step by nailing drip edge along rakes (sides of roof), on top of the underlayment.
 As you did with the flashing, always lap upper pieces over lower pieces.
 The felt keeps the roof deck dry before shingles go on, protects against wind-driven rain as shingles fail and increases fire resistance.